techacephub/karakata/README.md

 # karakata
-Online MarketPlace for students of Federal Polytechnic Ilaro Instruction to developer
+Online MarketPlace for students of Federal Polytechnic Ilaro

+Instruction to developer

-Make sure classes and functions files are written and saved in the "inc" folder all style sheet should be uploaded to the 'assets' folder
+-Make sure classes and functions files are written and saved in the "inc" folder

+-all style sheet should be uploaded to the 'assets' folder

 *VAD(Vacation Application Development)  4.0 Team List*